 But if it’s a landscaping company that specializes in boutique gardening services, and you’ve focused your writing projects around the gardening industry and have testimonials from other garden-related businesses…

-Then you’ll be the clear choice to hire, hands down.
+Then you’ll be the clear choice to hire.
 And you can increase your rates, thanks to your specialized knowledge.

-So picking your writing focus is an essential step in building a profitable writing career.
-Here are some ways we help you do that…
+Whichever direction you take, just know that picking your writing niche or specialty is an essential step in building a profitable writing career.

 After you’ve learned how to write persuasively and you know what type of copy you want to write, it’s just a matter of putting yourself out there in front of the right audience.